All Episodes

 Chris Christie did it earlier today.

-Um it's coming from all sides of the political arena.
+It's coming from all sides of the political arena.

-But Jack Smith, I think is making the point that we would expect to hear from a career prosecutor.
+But Jack Smith, I think, is making the point that we would expect to hear from a career prosecutor.

 And what he's saying is, you may not believe it in this day and age, but there are prosecutors at the Justice Department who don't care about politics.

-These are people of integrity, they work cases based on only on the facts and the law.
+They work cases based only on the facts and the law.

 They don't let other considerations enter the equation.